keystonejs/keystone/.changeset/afraid-socks-destroy.md

 "@keystone-next/website": patch
 ---

-Renamed `resolveFields` to `query` in the Items API.
+Added `query` option to the Items API, replacing `resolveFields`.

-`resolveFields` is now deprecated and will be removed in a future major version.
+`resolveFields` is now reserved for passing `false` when fields should not be resolved at all.

 For example, to query a Post you would now write: